Veterinary Dentistry Services

 - Make it fun and give lots of praise.
 Pretty soon your pet will look forward to it every day!

-- View the video to the right for a demonstration.
+- View the video below for a demonstration.

 Depending on how well you are able to care for your pet’s teeth at home, and on your pet’s predisposition to building tartar, most pets will need professional dental cleanings every few months or years to maintain good dental health.
 The veterinarians at Blue Springs Animal Hospital will examine your pet’s teeth at every visit and make individualized recommendations based upon your pet’s needs.